For many borrowers, the factors that determine a bank's interest

-A discussion of the concepts lenders use to determine interest rates.
+Following is a discussion of the concepts lenders use to determine

 Cost-plus loan-pricing model